CyberGA/alx-system_engineering-devops/README.md

 - ls -la: Display contents both with hidden files
 - ls -lna: Display contents both with hidden files with user and group IDs
 - ln -s <dir> <link> - create a symbolic link
+- cp -un `file` -  copy only file that does not exist